meizabel/documentation/faq.md

 ### Why Java 7?
 **The code of the framework is based on Java 7.
 Why not on Java 8, with Java 9 around the corner?**

-One of the deployment platforms of the framework is Google App Engine.
+One of the deployment platforms of the framework is Google App Engine (GAE).
 The latest version of Java supported under GAE is Java 7.
 Google recently [announced Java 8 support under GAE](https://youtu.be/aKUlu9-psZo?t=15m30s).
 We will be able to migrate once Sandbox mode of GAE works on Java 8.

 ### Why Protobuf instead of Cap'n Proto, or SBE, or FlatBuffers?
 Have a look the [comparison matrix](https://capnproto.org/news/2014-06-17-capnproto-flatbuffers-sbe.html) created by the author of Protobuf v2 and the author of Cap'n Proto.
 The main features that make protobuf best choice for Spine are: